Welcome to SP! -

 Vedauwoo is an Arapaho word meaning "Land of the Earthborn Spirit."
 It is an area of fantastic granite rock formations located in the Laramie Range on the Medicine Bow National Forest in southeast Wyoming just off of Interstate 80 between Cheyenne and Laramie.
 This is a popular area for climbing, bouldering, hiking, biking, picnicking, and camping.

 This area is also fun for non-climbers.
-A suggested hike is the 3-mile trail called the Turtle Rock Trail.
+Hikers, mountain bikers, and nature enthusiasts will all enjoy the area.
+A suggested trail is the 3-mile trail called the Turtle Rock Trail.
 Go in the fall and you'll see the beautiful aspen groves along this trail turn gold.
-Also watch for beaver in the ponds and other wildlife including deer and raptors.
+Also watch for beaver in the ponds and other wildlife including deer, squirrels, pronghorn antelope, coyotes, and raptors.
 You can also hike through the picnic area and up the Vedauwoo Box Canyon for a great overall view of the area.
-Vedauwoo can also make for a nice winter retreat.
-Park at the campground entrance and snowshoe or ski the Turtle Rock or Box Canyon Trails.
-Even if it's windy the air in the Box Canyon is often still.

 Getting There